vincentrrsg/sourcegraph/doc/dev/background-information/insights/backend.md

 ## Debugging

-This being a pretty complex, high cardinality, and slow-moving system - debugging can be tricky.
+This being a pretty complex, high cardinality, and slow-moving system—debugging can be tricky.

 In this section, I'll cover useful tips I have for debugging the system when developing it or otherwise using it.